MikaelLarssonITH/Laboration1/README.md

 This repository hosts a collection of classic games implemented in Python, developed as a part of an assignment for IT Högskolan.
 The purpose of the project is to create an interactive and user-friendly console application where users can choose to play various games including **Hangman**, **Rock, Paper, Scissors**, **Memory**, and **Blackjack**.
 Each game is implemented in a modular fashion, enabling easy readability and future enhancements.

+## Credits for Resources

+The word list (`wordlist.csv`) utilized in the Hangman game is sourced from [MIT](http://www.mit.edu/).
+All credit for the word list goes to them.

 ## Table of Contents